Singing News Top 80 Chart (1970 - Present)

 History

-The Singing News launched a monthly airplay chart in 1970.
-Initially, the chart placed an emphasis on the song, so it was possible for more than one artist to share the same position.
+The Singing News launched a monthly "Hit Parade" airplay chart with the January 1970 issue.
+"Jesus Is Coming Soon" was the first number one song and this honor was shared by the Oak Ridge Boys, Inspirations, Florida Boys, and the Downings.
+The first few charts placed an emphasis on the song, so it was possible for more than one artist to share the same position.
 By the end of 1971, the chart featured specific recordings, so only one artist was credited for each song going forward.
+The same song could still appear more than once on a chart if multiple groups had recorded it.